Our Pediatric Sleep Disorders Team

-Our sleep doctors have completed specialized, additional training to earn board certification in sleep medicine.
-In addition to providing ongoing education to parents about their child’s sleep problems, our experts contribute to national discussions and publications on pediatric sleep problems.
-These include sleep disorders associated with rare diseases and sleep-related problems that occur among children with chronic conditions.
+Our pediatric sleep specialists completed additional, specialized training to earn board certification in sleep medicine.
+In addition to educating parents about their child’s sleep problems, our experts contribute to national discussions and publications on pediatric sleep problems.
+These include sleep disorders associated with rare diseases and sleep-related problems in children with chronic conditions.